 Is Practice a Part of Your Curriculum?

 Mastery of a new skill can only be achieved through practice.
-In the case of sellers, this means practical application of a new behavior before they use it in a customer engagement.
+In the case of sellers, this means practical application of a new behaviour before they use it in a customer engagement.

 Your course should include numerous opportunities to apply new knowledge.
 Don’t shy away from asking reps to resurface information in their own words; this is a great way to build familiarity and drive mastery.